swt30/thesis/chapters/04-heating/04-heating.md

 ### Limitations of the atmospheric model

-The two-stream grey atmosphere that I used has several limitations and assumptions.^[@Guillot2010]

-The two-stream approximation is valid in the limit where the incoming radiation is mostly in the visible and the outgoing radiation is mostly in the infrared, and these two wavebands are well-separated.
+The two-stream analytic atmosphere that I used has several limitations and assumptions.^[@Guillot2010] The two-stream approximation is valid in the limit where the incoming radiation is mostly in the visible and the outgoing radiation is mostly in the infrared, and these two wavebands are well-separated.
-This is because of the simplifying assumption that the thermal emission from the atmosphere at visible wavelengths contributes a negligible
+This is because of the simplifying assumption that the thermal emission from the atmosphere at visible wavelengths contributes negligible flux.
 This may not be the case for heavily irradiated or strongly heated planets because a hotter atmosphere will emit more light in the visible.
 But even in the extreme cases shown in [@fig:internal-heat-profiles], the bulk of the atmosphere is not much hotter than $1000$--$2000\,$K. \marginnote{
   The peak wavelength for a black body of temperature $1500\,$ is $2\,\mu$m.
 } And it is apparent from [@fig:internal-heat-profiles;@fig:irradiation-profiles] that the region in which incident radiation is absorbed, near the top of the atmosphere, is characterised by a much lower temperature than the typical temperature of a Sun-like star.
 For this reason, the two radiation fields used to calculate the two-stream grey atmosphere are mostly decoupled.
-Some caution might be warranted if we were to use these models for planets around colder stars, however.
+Some caution might be warranted if we were to use these models for planets around cooler stars, however.

 @Guillot2010 notes that the two-stream model\marginnote{
   He also notes in that paper that a useful value for the convective--radiative boundary pressure is $10\,$bar; compare to our choice of $100\,$bar and see \cref{fig:transition-pressure}.